Cornutum/tcases/tcases-openapi/README.md

 ## OpenAPI tips ##

-When you are using Tcases for OpenAPI, here are some things to keep in mind when you're developing your OpenAPI spec.
+To use Tcases for OpenAPI effectively, there are some things to keep in mind when you're building your OpenAPI spec.

-  1. **Use Version 3**: Tcases for OpenAPI is based on the specification for [OpenAPI Version 3.0.2](https://swagger.io/specification/).
+  1. **Use Version 3.** Tcases for OpenAPI is based on the specification for [OpenAPI Version 3.0.2](https://swagger.io/specification/).
 Earlier Version 2.X specs are not supported.

+  1. **Avoid type-ambiguous schemas.** A schema that does not define a `type` keyword can validate multiple types of instances.
+But Tcases for OpenAPI expects you to be more explicit about which instance types are valid.
+Here's how to do that.

+     * Define the `type` keyword.
+Such a schema will validate only instances of the specified type.

+     * Or define schema keywords that apply to only a single instance type.
+Tcases for OpenAPI will assume that this schema is intended to validate only instances of the implied type.
+For example, a schema that defines only the `minLength` keyword has an implied type of `string`, and Tcases for OpenAPI will handle this schema as if
+       `type: "string"` was defined.

+     * Or define only generic schema keywords.
+For example, keywords like `nullable`, `allOf`, `oneOf`, etc. are generic -- they apply to any instance type.

-  1. **Avoid type-ambiguous schemas**: Tcases for OpenAPI does not accept schema definitions that are "type-ambiguous".
-A type-ambiguous schema is one that does not define an explicit `type` keyword but includes other keywords that apply to multiple types.
-(For example, a `minLength` keyword, which applies only to `string` values, together with an `items` keyword, which applies only to `array` values.)
-Although type-ambiguous schemas are allowed in OpenAPI, they imply a very large and complex input space.
+     * But don't mix schema keyword types.
+Tcases for OpenAPI does not accept schema definitions that imply multiple types.
+For example, a `minLength` keyword, which implies `type: "string"`, together with an `items` keyword, which implies `type: "array"`, is not accepted.
+Although mixed-type schemas are allowed in OpenAPI, they imply a very large and complex input space.
 (Probably much more than was actually intended!).
 Fortunately, it's easy to avoid them.
-In cases where different types of values are actually expected, you can define this explicitly using `oneOf` or `anyOf` keywords.
+In cases where different types of values are actually expected, you can define this explicitly using the `oneOf` keyword.

+  1. **`not` must narrow.** This rule is your key to understanding how Tcases for OpenAPI handles `not` schemas: a `not` schema must "narrow" (i.e. reduce) the set of instances that can be validated by the parent schema.
+When the parent schema validates only instances of a single type, its `not` schema must also apply only to instances of the same type.
+If a `not` schema has a `type` (explicit or implied) that is different from its parent schema `type` (explicit or implied), it is superfluous -- it can never narrow the set of valid instances -- so Tcases for OpenAPI will ignore it (with a [warning](#semantic-linting-with-tcases-for-openapi)).

+     Some other tips for using `not` schemas with Tcases for OpenAPI:

+     * No double negatives!
+A `not` schema that contains another `not` assertion is not supported and is ignored (with an [error](#semantic-linting-with-tcases-for-openapi)).

+     * `allOf` assertions in a `not` schema are not supported and are ignored (with an [error](#semantic-linting-with-tcases-for-openapi)).
+If necessary, you can get an equivalent result with an `anyOf` assertion containing a list of `not` schemas.

 ## Test case generation tips ##

-  1. **Handle input modelling conditions**: Tcases for OpenAPI reports conditions in your OpenAPI spec that will affect how test cases are generated.
+  1. **Handle input modelling <A name="conditions">conditions</A>.** Tcases for OpenAPI reports conditions in your OpenAPI spec that will affect how test cases are generated.
 Warning conditions are reported with an explanation of the situation.
 Error conditions report elements in your spec that may need to be changed to generate tests correctly.
 By default, conditions are reported by writing log messages.
 By specifying a different [`ModelConditionNotifier`](http://www.cornutum.org/tcases/docs/api/org/cornutum/tcases/openapi/ModelConditionNotifier.html), you can cause these conditions to throw an exception or to be completely ignored.
 You can do this at the command line using the `-c` option of the `tcases-api` command.
 You can even customize condition handling using your own implementation of the `ModelConditionNotifier` interface in the [`ModelOptions`](http://www.cornutum.org/tcases/docs/api/org/cornutum/tcases/openapi/ModelOptions.html) used by Tcases for OpenAPI.

-  1. **Handle "readOnly" and "writeOnly" properties**: The OpenAPI standard defines how you can identify data object properties as ["readOnly" or "writeOnly"](https://swagger.io/specification/#schemaObject).
+  1. **Handle "readOnly" and "writeOnly" properties.** The OpenAPI standard defines how you can identify data object properties as ["readOnly" or "writeOnly"](https://swagger.io/specification/#schemaObject).
 Strict enforcement of "readOnly" or "writeOnly" properties is not required.
 But how your API handles these such properties will affect your test cases.
 By default, Tcases for OpenAPI generates tests assuming that optional "readOnly" and "writeOnly" restrictions are not enforced.
 But you can change the [`ModelOptions`](http://www.cornutum.org/tcases/docs/api/org/cornutum/tcases/openapi/ModelOptions.html) to assume strict enforcement when generating tests cases.
 You can do this at the command line with the `-R` and `-W` options of the `tcases-api` command.